 You cannot use generic English sorting instructions.
 The Info-Tri text must be in French.
 "Recycling bin" does not cut it — it must say "Bac de tri."
 If you sell across multiple EU countries, this means your French-bound packaging needs French-language sorting instructions specifically.

-The UDI (Unique Identifier) for marketplace sellers
+The IDU (identifiant unique) for marketplace sellers

 Putting It All Together